mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 }
 ```

+Let's take a look at the result:

 {% img src="posts.webp" alt="Posts" %}

-Things are coming together! 💪
+Things are coming together. 💪

-## Showing A Single Post
+## Rendering A Single Post

-Instead of doing `routes/post/+page.md|svelte` for every post I'm going to use a dynamic route `routes/[slug]/+page.svelte` that's going to slurp up the post based on the slug.
+Creating a route for every post would be annoying, so I'm going to use a dynamic route like `routes/[slug]/+page.svelte` that's going to slurp up the post based on the `[slug]` in the URL.

-Here is where picking mdsvex shines because I'm going to use a dynamic import to get the post which is going to have the content and metadata.
+Let's use a dynamic import for the post and get the **content** and **metadata** data for the component:

 ```ts:src/routes/[slug]/+page.ts showLineNumbers
 import { error } from '@sveltejs/kit'